-The Physical Security Criteria for Federal Facilities (PSC) establishes a baseline set of physical security measures to be applied to all Federal facilities and provides a framework for the customization of security measures to address unique risks at a facility.

-The ISC's Design-Basis Threat (DBT) report is a standalone threat analysis to be used with the Physical Security Criteria.
-The DBT document establishes a profile of the type, composition, and capabilities of adversaries.

-The Building Specific Risk Assessment is developed for each building or project.
-The assessment evaluates the credible threats, identifies vulnerabilities, and assesses consequences.

-General Services Administration Facility Security Requirements for Explosive Devices Applicable to Facility Security Levels III and IV, GSA's Interpretation of the Interagency Security Committee (ISC) Physical Security Criteria, August 2, 2011.
+- The Risk Management Process: An Interagency Security Committee Standard establishes a baseline set of physical security measures to be applied to all Federal facilities and provides a framework for the customization of security measures to address unique risks at a facility. - The ISC's Design-Basis Threat (DBT) report is a stand-alone threat analysis to be used with the Physical Security Criteria.
+The DBT document establishes a profile of the type, composition, and capabilities of adversaries. - The Building Specific Risk Assessment is developed for each building or project.
+The assessment evaluates the credible threats, identifies vulnerabilities, and assesses consequences. - General Services Administration Facility Security Requirements for Explosive Devices Applicable to Facility Security Levels III and IV, GSA's Interpretation of the Interagency Security Committee (ISC) Physical Security Criteria, August 2, 2011.